-- A biosafety program must be in place for the oversight of safety and containment practices. - A biosafety representative (i.e., designated BSO) must be designated for the oversight of biosafety and biosecurity practices. - Contact information provided to the PHAC and the CFIA, as applicable, to be kept upto-date. - Program intent must be documented and kept up-to-date. - An overarching risk assessment must be conducted and documented to identify the hazards present and appropriate mitigation strategies for the proposed activities involving biohazards. - A biosecurity risk assessment must be conducted and documented. - A biosecurity plan based on point 6, must be developed, implemented, evaluated and improved as necessary, and kept up-to-date. - A local risk assessment (LRA) must be conducted to examine each task involving biohazards to ensure the risks are identified and safe work practices are developed and documented. - A training needs assessment must be conducted. - A biosafety manual must be developed, implemented, kept up-to-date, made available to all appropriate personnel, and contain institutional biosafety policies, programs, and plans, based on points 5-8 above. - A medical surveillance program must be developed, implemented, and kept up-to-date, based on points 5-8 above. - Emergency medical contact cards to be issued to personnel handling non-human primates or a biohazard identified in a LRA. - A respiratory protection program (i.e. fit-testing) to be in place where respirators are used. - A training program based on points 5-8 above, to be implemented, evaluated, and improved as necessary, and kept up-to-date. - SOPs specific to the work being conducted in the containment zone to be developed and documented (including PPE, entry/exit procedures, containment equipment use, decontamination, transportation).
+- A biosafety program must be in place for the oversight of safety and containment practices. - A biosafety representative (i.e., designated BSO) must be designated for the oversight of biosafety and biosecurity practices. - Contact information provided to the PHAC and the CFIA, as applicable, to be kept upto-date. - Program intent must be documented and kept up-to-date. - An overarching risk assessment must be conducted and documented to identify the hazards present and appropriate mitigation strategies for the proposed activities involving biohazards. - A biosecurity risk assessment must be conducted and documented. - A biosecurity plan must be developed, implemented, evaluated and improved as necessary, and kept up-to-date. - A local risk assessment (LRA) must be conducted to examine each task involving biohazards to ensure the risks are identified and safe work practices are developed and documented. - A training needs assessment must be conducted. - A biosafety manual must be developed, implemented, kept up-to-date, made available to all appropriate personnel, and contain institutional biosafety policies, programs, and plans - A medical surveillance program must be developed, implemented, and kept up-to-date, - Emergency medical contact cards to be issued to personnel handling non-human primates or a biohazard identified in a LRA. - A respiratory protection program (i.e. fit-testing) to be in place where respirators are used. - A training program to be implemented, evaluated, and improved as necessary, and kept up-to-date. - SOPs specific to the work being conducted in the containment zone to be developed and documented (including PPE, entry/exit procedures, containment equipment use, decontamination, transportation).

-- An ERP, based on points 5-8 above, to be developed, implemented, and kept up-todate. - Containment zone personnel must immediately notify appropriate personnel if an incident occurs that could result in an exposure to a biohazard. - Good microbiological laboratory practices intended to avoid the release of infectious agents are to be employed. - BSCs must be used for procedures that may produce infectious aerosols and that involve high concentrations or large volumes of biohazardous material.
+- An Emergency response plan (ERP), to be developed, implemented, and kept up-todate - Containment zone personnel must immediately notify appropriate personnel if an incident occurs that could result in an exposure to a biohazard. - Good microbiological laboratory practices intended to avoid the release of infectious agents are to be employed. - BSCs must be used for procedures that may produce infectious aerosols and that involve high concentrations or large volumes of biohazardous material.
 Laboratory supervisors, in consultation with the Biological Safety Officer/Institutional Biosafety Committee, should perform a risk assessment to determine which procedures and what concentrations and volumes necessitate the use of a BSC. - Appropriate signage indicating the nature of the hazard being used (e.g., biohazard sign, containment level) must be posted outside each laboratory; if infectious agents used in the laboratory require special provisions for entry, the relevant information must be included on the sign; the contact information of the laboratory supervisor or other responsible person(s) must also be listed. - Entry must be restricted to laboratory staff, animal handlers, maintenance staff and others on official business. - All people working in the containment area must be trained in and follow the operational protocols for the project in process.
 Trainees must be accompanied by a trained staff member.
 Visitors, maintenance staff, janitorial staff and others, as deemed appropriate, must also be provided with training and/or supervision commensurate with their anticipated activities in the containment area. - Emergency procedures for spill clean-up, BSC failure, fire, animal escape and other emergencies must be written, easily accessible and followed.
 A record must be made of other people entering the facility during an emergency.